Inhale

 My body fit the chair perfectly.
 I realized then that I couldn’t remember which of my knees had been hurting, which reassured me.

-I began to tremble, I thought because I hadn’t eaten anything that day.
+I began to tremble.
+I thought it was because I hadn’t eaten anything that day.
 Sweating, I pulled away the nosepiece and leaned forward to grab the room’s door handle.
 But changing my position abruptly made me dizzy.
 The air in the room began to smell rancid and moldy, an odor that scraped my nose and throat.
 Maybe it was because my sense of smell had improved.
 My legs and arms had become weak, or perhaps I didn’t want to move.
 I considered the possibility that I was stuck in the glass room.
 The nosepiece continued to hiss as it lay on my lap.
 I wanted it to help me relax, but what I wanted more was to find Lily.

 Using all my remaining energy, I leaned against the glass wall.
 The seagulls and the people in the surrounding buildings had become loud, although I wasn’t sure what was happening around me because my vision had become blurry, and I had also become thirsty.
 Whatever that gas was, it was the calming odor I had been smelling ever since I arrived at Nadeloi.